Sienna Sunrise® Heavenly Bamboo

 Intense fiery red new foliage cools to lush green in summer.
 Red highlights reappear in fall and winter.
-Occasionally produces small white flowers.
 Perfect choice for high profile accents or nooks in architecture.
-Mass for intense color.
+Plant en masse for an intense, colorful landscape effect.
 Evergreen.